qbradq/sharduo/README.md

 ## Feature Packages ##
 Below are feature verticals that I want to implement next in priority order.

-* Banking and Trade
-  * Checks
-  * Pay vendors from gold in bank
-  * Secure trade
 * Tailoring
   * Sheep pen in W brit
   * Functional spinning wheels supporting